baweaver/mime/README.md

 Recording
 ---------

+To record, simply type

+    ./mime.rb record (macro-name)

-To record, simply type './mime.rb record (macro-name)' to start recording, and stop to stop.
+...to start recording, and stop to stop.
 Commenting your code can be done by using # at the beginning of the line.

 Running
 -------

 Running a macro will execute all lines not starting with #, as

     ./mime.rb run (macro-name)

 Documentation
 -------------

 By starting a line with #, it will be interpreted as a comment.
 Comments can be written in Markdown and exported into an HTML page, as

     ./mime.rb document (macro-name)

 Plans